 If you do not want the user to interact with the Operations Console, you can send an email with a link to a specific user input form.
 When the user clicks the link in the email and logs in, the input form displays in a browser window.
 The user does not see the full workflow or any other data in the Operations Console.

-Aegis supports user input forms in the following Web browsers:
+Workflow Automation supports user input forms in the following Web browsers:

-- Mozilla Firefox version 16
+- Mozilla Firefox

-- Google Chrome version 22
+- Google Chrome

-- Microsoft Internet Explorer versions 8, 9, and 10
+- Microsoft Internet Explorer 11, Edge

 To create a link to a user input form: